intersystems-community/vscode-objectscript/docs/Configuration.md

 - **Username** - the username to use in logging in to this server.
 - **Confirm connection type** - the protocol used for connections, possible values are **http** and **https**.

 Once you have entered these values, the server definition is stored in your user settings.
-At that point another prompt appears, asking for a password to store in the system Keychain.
+At that point another prompt appears, asking for a password to store in the system keychain.
 Enter the password for the username supplied earlier to complete the process.
+Storing a password is optional.
+You can terminate the process and store the server configuration by pressing either **Escape** or **Return**.
+If you do not store a password, users are prompted for a password each time they connect to the server.

+You can create a configuration for a server that is not currently running.

 ## Editing a Server Configuration